pratty010/Boxes/Try_Hack_Me/Mr_Robot_CTF/Write_Up.md

 ![](https://github.com/pratty010/Boxes/blob/master/Try_Hack_Me/Mr_Robot_CTF/images/web_home_80.png)

 We can explore the 6 options presented to us at the main page.
 You don't get anything useful from visiting them unless you want to join Mr. Robot on his mission!!
 We also visit the website hosted on the port 443.
-We see that it just the ssl version of the website on port 80. **We also don't find any information leak from the certificate.** Let's do some enumeration while we run the gobuster in the background. \
+We see that it just the ssl version of the website on port 80. **We also don't find any information leak from the certificate.**
+So, let us start with some manual enumeration while we run the gobuster in the background.
 Checking the **robots.txt** file.
 We find that there are two files that are prohibited for all User-Agents.

 ![](https://github.com/pratty010/Boxes/blob/master/Try_Hack_Me/Mr_Robot_CTF/images/robots.png)
 \